News Archive

 Green light for Southmead Hospital

-North Bristol NHS Trust and PFI developers Carillion have signed the contract which gives the green light to the construction of Bristol’s new £430million super hospital on the Southmead Hospital site.
+North Bristol NHS Trust and PFI developers Carillion have signed the contract for construction of Bristol’s new £430million super hospital.

 Read more